TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Configuration/ConfigurationSyntax.rst

   and TSconfig.
 * :ref:`TypoScript constant syntax <t3tsref:typoscript-syntax-constant-editor>` is
   used for Extension Configuration and for defining constants for TypoScript.
-* :ref:`Yaml <yaml>` is the configuration language of choice for newer TYPO3 system extensions like rte_ckeditor, form and the sites module.
+* :ref:`Yaml <yaml-syntax>` is the configuration language of choice for newer TYPO3 system extensions like rte_ckeditor, form and the sites module.
 It has partly replaced TypoScript and TSconfig as configuration languages.
 * XML is used in FlexForms.